 John began his musical career as a treble in Birmingham Parish Church Choir.
-He continued his musical training at Trinity College of Music studying organ, singing, piano, harpsichord and conducting where he won the Choral Conducting prize and was appointed Senior Student of the College in his final year.
+He continued his musical training at Trinity College of Music studying organ, singing, piano, harpsichord and conducting, where he won the Choral Conducting prize and was appointed Senior Student of the College in his final year.

 During his career as a music teacher, he also maintained an active professional musical career, and continues to do so.
-He has played the organ for concerts and services in many English Cathedrals as well as several Cathedrals on the Continent, and for a short time co-directed the music at Sheffield Cathedral.
-He was for six years Choirmaster at St Wilfrid's Church, Harrogate and for a short while was Director of Music at Christ Church, High Harrogate.
+He has played the organ for concerts and services in many English cathedrals as well as several cathedrals on the Continent, and for a short time co-directed the music at Sheffield Cathedral.
+He was for six years Choirmaster at St Wilfrid's Church, Harrogate, and for a short while was Director of Music at Christ Church, High Harrogate.

 One of John's trademarks is his vocal dexterity.
 While professionally he sings most frequently as a tenor soloist, he has also had engagements as a bass and a countertenor.
-He sings regularly with Sheffield Bach Society and Sheffield Oratorio Chorus as well as performances in Wakefield Cathedral with the Yorkshire Chamber Choir and other choral Societies in the Yorkshire area.
-Among many other roles, he has sung Evangelist in Bach's St John Passion, taken the title role in Britten's St Nicolas, and sung the extraordinary swan solo in Carmina Burana in performances in Sheffield and Harrogate as well as performances of most of the classical masses and requiems.
+He sings regularly with Sheffield Bach Society and Sheffield Oratorio Chorus as well as performances in Wakefield Cathedral with the Yorkshire Chamber Choir and other choral societies in the Yorkshire area.
+Among many other roles, he has sung Evangelist in Bach's St John Passion, taken the title role in Britten's St Nicolas, and sung the extraordinary swan solo in Carmina Burana in performances in Sheffield and Harrogate as well as performing in most of the classical masses and requiems.

 As a bass he has sung Bach's Magnificat and St Matthew Passion.
 As a counter-tenor he has sung Haydn's Nelson Mass, Bach's St John Passion and Magnificat, and Vivaldi's Gloria for alto solo and choir.
 He deputises as a lay clerk at Ripon Cathedral, singing as a tenor on a Ripon Cathedral CD and on broadcasts of Choral Evensong with the Cathedral Choir as an alto.
 He has also broadcast on radio and television as an organist and conductor.

-John has recently retired as Director of Music at Crossways School, Harewood, and was previously Director of Music at Ashville College, Harrogate.
+John has recently retired as Director of Music at Gateways School, Harewood, and was previously Director of Music at Ashville College, Harrogate.
 He conducts both Wetherby Choral Society and Ripon Choral Society.
 He has held the position of Director of the New Westminster Chorus, Marlow Choral Society and St Oswald Singers in Sowerby.
 He has also been deputy and guest conductor of Sheffield Bach Society and Harrogate Philharmonic Orchestra.

 Marjorie's first love has always been accompanying - she describes herself as "addicted to dots".
-She studied for four years at the Royal Accademy of Music, moving then into a Head of Music post at Pontefract and District Girls High School.
+She studied for four years at the Royal Academy of Music, moving then into a Head of Music post at Pontefract and District Girls High School.
 After having her family, she pursued freelance work teaching piano and accompanying.
 She was a founder repetiteur with Opera North and has played for Leeds Festival Chorus for 25 years, working with many notable conductors and soloists.
 She has accompanied Wetherby Choral Society for over 20 years.

 The Society wishes to express its sincere gratitude to our sponsors for their very kind and generous support.